Korean Folk Village

 Real houses from across the country were relocated and restored to create a replica of a village from the late Joseon period.
 Events such as celebrating seasonal changes and traditional performances are held in KFV.
-The village is set up in a natural environment occupying approximately 245 acres.
+The village is set up in a natural environment occupying 300,000 Korean pyeong (245 acres; 991,735 m2; 10,674,952 sq ft).
 Over 260 traditional houses reminiscent of the late Joseon Dynasty can be found there.
 The purpose of the Korean Folk Village is to display elements of traditional Korean life and culture.
 There are multiple sections to the park, including numerous replicas of traditional houses of the different social classes (peasant, landowner, yangban) from various regions.

 History

 The Korean Folk Village was the first open-air museum constructed in South Korea.
 Construction of the Korean Folk Village began as a way to preserve traditional Korean culture and customs, including traditional Korean architecture, food, and clothing in response to the rapid westernisation and industrialisation of Korea during the 1960s.
 The village's buildings have either been restored or relocated from other provinces around Korea.